MCP HubMCP Hub

 • Attribute-based API ([McpTool], [McpResource])

-• Built-in JSON-RPC support
+• Built-in JSON-RPC support with automatic request/response handling

-• Automatic parameter validation
+• Automatic parameter validation and type conversion

-• Rich documentation support with XML comments
+• Rich documentation support through XML comments

-• Minimal configuration required for basic usage
+• Near zero configuration required for basic usage

 Prerequisites